yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/React.md

 <br/>

 **useReducer()**  <br/>
-> - lets you handle state updates using reducers without a Redux store.
+> - Let you handle state updates using reducers without a Redux store.

 <br/>